Your Credit Score

 Long before the internet was widely available, Bank of Scotland customers could actively manage their accounts from the comfort of their own sitting room.
 All they needed was a TV screen and telephone link-up.

 In 2001, Bank of Scotland merged with the Halifax bank to form HBOS plc.
 On 19th January 2009, HBOS plc was acquired by Lloyds TSB and the new entity was named Lloyds Banking Group plc.
-The acquisition created the largest retail bank in the UK.

 Its registered office, and Scottish headquarters, is the historic Bank of Scotland building on The Mound, Edinburgh.